dror27/dk-shack/vol2/songs/en/Time She's A Woman.md

 Happy as a baby\
 Stinging as a bee\
 \
-'Cause time she’s a fast ...\
+'Cause time she’s a fast running old woman\
+Chase her you’d be breathless, stop her you’ll die\
+But all of her wonders are here for the taking\
+The minutes, the hours, the breadth of her thigh\
 \
 Chalk mark they’d lead you\
 So follow them gently\